Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 (aka 'otay michael' on the fish-boards)

-Herbert Kellner, a friend whom I was teaching 'bed' bass fishing' to, hit Dixon Lake here in N. San Diego County (Escondido) at 6 a.m. with me and we fished most of the day yesterday.
-Now Lake Dixon, for those of you who don't know, is the small lake where the world record bass had been snagged, disqualifying it so far, from making it to the 'official' records books, by Jed Dickerson a month prior.
+Herbert Kellner, a friend whom I was teaching 'bed' bass fishing' to, and I hit Dixon Lake here in N. San Diego County (Escondido) at 6 a.m. yesterday and we fished most of the day.
+Now Lake Dixon, for those of you who don't know, is the small lake where the world record bass had been snagged, disqualifying it so far, from making it to the 'official' records books, by Jed Dickerson just a month ago.

 WE caught a couple of other small fish on beds nearby and then moved on to try other spots.
-Later on, a couple of hours later, we went back to this spot.
-While fishing for this fish the wind came up making it difficult to see below and then I saw this large black thing, or things, cruising in the distance near the surface.
-I thought it too big to be a bass, it had to be a carp.
-But it seemed too round, then I thought it was a bait ball, but it moved to well as a group!
-I sure wished I could see whatever it was, but then it sounded deeper when it got near and went right down to the bed I was working on- WHOA!
+Later on, a couple of hours later, we came back to this fish, hoping to get her to go.
+The wind came up making it difficult to see below now.
+Out of the corner of my eye, in deeper water, I saw this large shadow slowly come out way.
+A black thing, or things, cruising in the distance near the surface.
+I thought it too big to be a bass, if it was a fish it had to be a carp.
+But it seemed too round, then I thought it was a tight bait ball, but it moved too well as a group!
+I sure wished I could see whatever it was, but then it sounded deeper when it got near and went right down to the bed I was working on, how weird was that.

-The wind died down a bit and made it a little easier to see down and then I saw a WHITE flash from a belly.
-OH MY GOSH, that giant thing IS a HUGE BASS and it was down there staring at my bait!!!
-And so the lone female was no longer that, it's really a darn big male after all too.
+At the same time, the wind died down a bit and made it a little easier to see the 10' bed below.
+And then I saw a WHITE flash from the belly of the fish as she turned sideways to get a better look at my bait ON HER BED!
+WHOA and OH MY GOSH, that giant thing IS a HUGE BASS and it was down there staring at my bait!!!
+And so the lone female was no longer that, it's really a darn big male after all.
 WOW.
 I could hardly speak- I told my friend to look down quickly but he was eating some sardines in a can.
 I yelled for him to quickly look but he was stilll not moved.
 The fish was staring at my bait on HER BED.
+I was tuning into a wreck.

 "TAKE IT, TAKE IT" I both yelled and prayed.